mokshkhurana/mailchimpsdk/README.md

 sdk.initSDK("your_api_key");
 ```

-## Please check wiki for more information on how to use the methods
+## Please check wiki for more information